 Gas chromatography (GC) is the technique of choice for analysis of complex gaseous mixtures.
 A GC system typically consists of a separation column and a detector.
-Thanks to advances microelectromechanical systems (MEMS) technology, in miniaturization of GC systems (micro-GC) was made possible [1-2].
+Thanks to advances in microelectromechanical systems (MEMS) technology, miniaturization of GC systems (micro-GC) was made possible [1-2].
 Further miniaturization and optimization of the GC components have been actively researched and developed [3-7].
 The realization of micro-GC systems will open up new applications such as breath analysis, enabling non-invasive and fast screening/monitoring of infectious diseases.
 It is known that alkanes are endogenous breath molecules, which are usually associated with a broad range of diseases [8,9].
-Alkanes are contained in human breath at very low concentrations in the ppb range, which are difficult to detect by conventional micro-GC detector [2,10].
-Therefore, preconcentration of alkane analytes is needed.
+Alkanes are contained in human breath at very low concentrations in the ppb range and, therefore, are difficult to detect by conventional micro-GC detectors [2,10].
+Consequently, preconcentration of alkane analytes is needed.

-A gas preconcentrator is crucial for achieving high sensitivity and improving the detection limit for the analytes of interest.
-Previous works on micro gas preconcentrators miniaturized by MEMS technology have been conducted, however, they suffer from low concentration factors [11-13].
-The concentration factor is the most significant figure of merit for preconcentrators.
-Micro gas preconcentrators which have small inner volumes in the order of μ L could not be packed with enough sorbent materials to be useful [11-16].
-To enhance the concentration factor, the preconcentrator requires sorbent materials having higher sorption capacity than conventional sorbent materials such as Tenax TA and Carbopack.
+Several attempts reported in the literature to fabricate micro gas preconcentrators by MEMS technology have resulted in low values of the concentration factor, the conventional figure of merit for preconcentration [11-13].
+These micro gas preconcentrators having small inner volumes in the order of μ L could not be packed with enough sorbent materials to reach sufficiently high concentration factors [11-16].
+In order to enhance the concentration factor, the preconcentrator requires sorbent materials having higher sorption capacity than those of conventional sorbent materials such as Tenax TA and Carbopack.
 Therefore, one of the major challenges in developing microfabricated preconcentrators is the synthesis of new sorbent materials with high enough sorption capacity for use in microfabricated preconcentrators.

 Carbon nanotubes (CNTs) are attractive materials as the adsorbent material of alkanes owing to their chemical and thermal stability, a high surface-to-volume ratio, and a large affinity to the nonpolar compounds [17].
 The chemical and thermal stability is required for CNTs to adsorb and desorb various organic compounds.
 High surface-to-volume ratio yields high adsorption capacity.
-Previous studies have demonstrated that CNTs have higher adsorption capacity than Carbopack, which is a graphited carbon [18-20].
+Previous studies have demonstrated that CNTs have higher adsorption capacity than Carbopack, which is a graphitized carbon [18-20].
 Single-walled carbon nanotubes (SWNTs) and multi-walled carbon nanotubes (MWNTs) in a conventional steel column have shown good adsorption capacity [18,19].
-SWNTs are more suitable as adsorbent material than MWNTs, because SWNTs exhibit a large aspect ratio and higher effective surface area [18,19].
-SWNTs have been also used as an adsorbent material in a micro gas preconcentrators, however the concentration factor was not quantitatively evaluated [21].
-Therefore, the potential of SWNTs as an adsorbent material for use in micro gas preconcentrator is far from being demonstrated.
+SWNTs are more suitable as adsorbent material than MWNTs, because SWNTs exhibit a larger aspect ratio and higher effective surface area [18,19].
+SWNTs have been also used as an adsorbent material